burlachenkok/burlachenkok.github.io/_posts/2024-11-07-extra-comments-in-dcgd-permk-aes.md

 published: false
 ---

-Extra Comments on **"Federated Learning is Better with Non-Homomorphic Encryption"**
+Extra Comments on papers **"Federated Learning is Better with Non-Homomorphic Encryption"** published on 05 December 2023.

 ---